orcfax/docs/docs/orcfax-solution/roadmap.md

 #### Staking protocol design

 The Orcfax oracle network will employ a network of validator nodes to collect and verify source data.
-One of blockchain’s major breakthroughs was to employ game theory to incentivize the operation and maintenance of a decentralized network in the absence of a central, coordinating party.
+One of blockchain's major breakthroughs was to employ game theory to incentivize the operation and maintenance of a decentralized network in the absence of a central, coordinating party.